Exhibiting Artists

 Jack Rosenberg

-Washington Depot, CT
+Washington Depot, CTThe Card Players

 oil on aluminum composite panel